KonstantinosLakis/Santorini/README.md

 This is a Haskell implementation of the board game "Santorini", described here https://en.wikipedia.org/wiki/Santorini_(game)

-It was developed as final project for the course "Principles of Programming Languages" of the department of Informatics and Telecommunications at the National and Kapodistrian University of Athens.
+It was developed as a final project for the course "Principles of Programming Languages" of the department of Informatics and Telecommunications at the National and Kapodistrian University of Athens.

 # Setup Instructions for Linux